SeboLab/Realtime-speaker-identification/README.md

 ### 4. Create another folder called modules
 - Within this folder, run `git clone https://github.com/ggerganov/whisper.cpp.git`
+- Go into the whisper.cpp folder and run
+`bash ./models/download-ggml-model.sh base.en`
+- This will download the base english model from Whisper

+### 5. Finally create a folder called transcribe_audio
+- Temporary storage for the utterences that Whisper detects
 - For linux/Mac OS this is all

 ## Setup - For Windows